SRA-VJTI/embedded-systems-study-group/week5/week5.md

 This can be found in `esp/esp-idf/components/soc/include/hal/gpio_ll.h`

+Similarly here we are reading from the input register, which stores the input value of the register and if it is HIGH, the bit is set to 1, or else 0.
+These registers are mapped to a single gpio pin, but using a mux which is setup while config, we can point this pin to either in/out registers.

+We use bit manipulation to find the value stored at that specific bit, so here we right shift value stored in `variable in` and thus the required bit is the leftmost bit, then we bitwise and it with `0x1`.
+So, if value of pin is 1, then `1 & 1 = 1` and if it is 0, then `0 & 1 = 0`

 ### How are GPIO's handled internally

 As we read earlier, these gpio's are controlled using registers.
 There registers have been memory mapped, so consider them as a variable pointer which can then be manipulated to set their values.